Cubs vs. Padres Player Props Betting Odds

 Swanson Stats

-- Swanson brings a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .375 with a home run, two walks and an RBI.
+- Swanson brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .353 with a double, a home run, two walks and three RBI.

 Swanson Recent Games